rcray2/docs/developer/README.md

 curl -v -H "Content-Type: application/json" -X POST -d "{\"query\": \"mutation { ..... }\"}" http://XXX.XXX.XXX.XXX:8003/graphql
 ```

 Maana engineering team is currently implementing authentication functionality, which will be required for all clients.
-(RC TO UPDATE ALL LINKS
 *	How to create a graph from a GQL definition (https://confluence.corp.maana.io/display/RD/Maana+Q+programmatic+interface)
 *	How to add instance data
 *	How to query instance data